WordPress/openverse/api/docs/guides/quickstart.md

    cd openverse-api/
    ```

+3. Generate locally-trusted certificates.
+These will be used by the NGINX proxy to serve the API over `https`.
+    ```bash
+    just cert
+    ```

-3. From the monorepo root, bring up the Docker Compose system.
+4. From the monorepo root, bring up the Docker Compose system.
 Docker Compose will automatically read the necessary environment variables from `env.docker` files from project directories.
    ```bash
    just up
    ```

-4. Point your browser to `http://localhost:8000`.
+5. Point your browser to `http://localhost:8000`.
 You should be able to see the API documentation.
    ![API ReDoc](/_static/api_redoc.png)

-5. Load the sample data.
+6. Load the sample data.
 This could take a couple of minutes.
    ```bash
    just init
    ```

-6. Make an API request using cURL.
+7. Make an API request using cURL.
 You should receive a JSON response.
    ```bash
    just stats
    ```